 Focusing on the concept of the Renaissance from the fourteenth to the sixteenth centuries, this course surveys developments in painting, sculpture, and architecture in major European centers.
 Lecture.

-Prerequisite: ART 231 and ART 232.
+Prerequisite ART 231 or ART 231W and ART 232 or ART 232W.

 Offered: Fall.